rochoa85/PepFun/README.md

                         the protein
  ```

 The main required argument is the mode, which is *sequence* or *structure* depending on the required analysis.
 If *sequence* mode is selected, an amino acid string should be provided.
 If *structure* mode is selected, various arguments should be provided.
-These include the path to the PDB file with the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default is *linear*, or can be *cyclic*), and a contact threshold defined to count the interactions of the peptide with the protein chains (by default is *4.0*).
+These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default is *linear*, or can be *cyclic*), and a contact threshold defined to count the interactions of the peptide with the protein chains (by default is *4.0*).

 ## User examples

 ### Calculate sequence properties

-As a first way to run the script as an user, there is the option to calculate a set of properties.
+As an example to run the script as an user, we can calculate a set of properties.
 For that purpose, the script can be called as:

 `python peptide_functions.py -m sequence -s GYTRTEGSDF`

-The output

-After that, the models will be stored in the **models/model_ready** folder with the name `sequence\_analysis\_[sequence].pdb`, where the sequence is the peptide that will be analyzed:
+The output is a file with the name `sequence\_analysis\_[sequence].txt`, where multiple properties for the required sequence are reported.
+An example of this is:

 ```
 The main peptide sequence is: GYTRTEGSDF